 The Penn Cage series can be divided into two trilogies following the same titular character.
 The first three books listed below compose the first trilogy, then Greg Iles published the novella distinguishing the two eras, before launching into the second trilogy with Natchez Burning.

 A new installment following Penn Cage is forthcoming.
-It is set 15 years after the events of the Natchez Burning trilogy and is expected to be published in September 2022.
+It is set 15 years after the events of the Natchez Burning trilogy.

 - The Quiet Game (1999)